Locally optimal measurement-based quantum feedback with application to multi-qubit entanglement generation: Generation of GHZ states

 Fig. \ref{fig:GHZ_fidelity} shows the time dependence of the fidelity of formation of the GHZ state obtained using the locally optimal protocol within the ASLO approach, with the symmetrized measurement $X_{G}^{S}$, and using as initial condition the complete superposition state

 We see that in this situation the fidelity under the ASLO protocol asymptotically approaches unity.

-It is instructive to compare the performance of this protocol with its symmetrized measurement operator, to that obtained from feedback control based on measurements of an observable not respecting this permutation symmetry.
-The one-body observable

-presents such an observable.
-This measurement operator is permutation symmetric only with respect to exchange of the last two qubits, and the target state is then contained in a degenerate eigenspace with eigenvalue zero that is spanned by $\frac{1}{\sqrt{2}} (|000\> \pm |111\>)$.
+It is instructive to compare the performance of this protocol with a symmetrized two-body measurement operator, to that obtained from feedback control based on measurements of an observable not respecting this permutation symmetry.
+We consider here the one-body observable of Eq.~\eqref{eqn:GHZ_observable_less_sym} with $a = b = 1$, which is permutation symmetric only with respect to exchange of the last two qubits.
+The target state is then contained in a degenerate eigenspace with eigenvalue zero that is spanned by $\frac{1}{\sqrt{2}} (|000\> \pm |111\>)$.
 While we can still impose the symmetry condition on the feedback rotation operator, the measurement is now unable to distinguish the target GHZ state from another state ($\frac{1}{\sqrt{2}}(|000\> - |111\>)$) within the degenerate eigenspace.
 We therefore expect that any feedback protocol based on this measurement will be unlikely to reach unit fidelity.
 In fact, the results achieved with this protocol, shown as the blue line in Fig. \ref{fig:GHZ_fidelity}, are of very low quality.

 We can also generalize our protocol to the GHZ state of $N$ qubits, which is defined as

 The observable we use is still the two-body symmetrized observable